Best credit card combinations for earning tons of transferable points

 Card Info: Visa Signature Business issued by Chase.
 This card imposes foreign transaction fees.

-Combo details: Many of Chase’s no-fee cards are advertised as cash back cards, but they actually earn Ultimate Rewards points.
-Once you have points in one of these accounts, you can move the points to your Sapphire Reserve account in order to make them more valuable.
+Combo details: Many of Chase’s no annual-fee cards are advertised as cashback cards, but they actually earn Ultimate Rewards points.
+Once you have points in one of these accounts, you can move them to your Sapphire Reserve account in order to make them transferable.
 Chase even lets you move points to another person in the same household, so it makes sense for a couple to earn points across a variety of Ultimate Rewards card and then move all of those points to a single Sapphire Reserve account.
 The Sapphire Reserve card provides three ways to get great value from your points: 1) transfer to airline and hotel partners for high value awards; 2) Book travel through Chase at a value of 1.5 cents per points; and 3) Erase statement charges at 1.5 cents per point value against current Pay Yourself Back categories (see this post for details).

-Why this is a great combo: With points worth 1.5 cents each towards travel or via Pay Yourself Back, you’ll earn at least 2.25 cents in travel per dollar spent with your Freedom Unlimited card’s 1.5x everywhere feature.
-Better, you’ll also earn 7.5 cents per dollar spent on the Freedom Unlimited card on travel booked through Chase, 4.5 cents in travel per dollar spent at drug stores and for dining; 4.5 cents in travel per dollar spent on travel & dining with your Sapphire Reserve card; and 7.5 cents in travel per dollar on phone, internet, cable, and office supplies with your Ink Business Cash card.
-And while 1.5 cents per point is good value, you can often get even better value by transferring points to high value partners.
-See: Chase Transfer Partners.
-Also note that the Sapphire Reserve offers best in class automatic travel protections.
-See: Ultra-Premium Credit Card Travel Insurance.
+Why it’s great: Ultimate Rewards is the only points ecosystem listed here that offers 1:1 transfers to Hyatt, which can translate into incredible value.
+Points are also worth 1.5 cents each towards booking travel via Chase, so if you’re using them that way, you’ll essentially earn 2.25 cents in travel per dollar spent with the Freedom Unlimited card’s 1.5x everywhere, 4.5 cents in travel per dollar spent at drug stores and for dining, 4.5 cents in travel per dollar spent on travel & dining with your Sapphire Reserve card and 7.5 cents in travel per dollar on phone, internet, cable, and office supplies with your Ink Business Cash card.
+Note that, while 1.5 cents per point is good, you can often get even better value by transferring points to Chase’s high value travel partners.
+The Sapphire Reserve offers excellent automatic travel protections…provided that you don’t live in New York.

 Add-on: Consider adding the no-fee Chase Freedom Flex card which offers rotating 5X categories.

 Variation: You can lower annual fees down to $95 per year total by replacing the Sapphire Reserve with either the Sapphire Preferred or Ink Business Preferred.
 Both offer the ability to transfer points to travel hotel and airline partners.
-With these cards, though, you’ll only get 1.25 cents per point value when paying for travel through Chase or through Pay Yourself Back.
-Also, while they still have good travel protections, Sapphire Reserve has better.
+With these cards, though, you’ll only get 1.25 cents per point value when paying for travel through Chase.
+Also, while they still have good travel protections, Sapphire Reserve is the best.

 Special note: Since the Chase Sapphire Preferred card often has a better welcome bonus than the Sapphire Reserve, it can make sense to sign up for the Preferred and upgrade to the Reserve card after a year.